nationalarchives/da-dp-holding-verification/README.md

 (called by 'holding_verification.py') Allows you to select 1 or more files or a folder, via GUI or (Command Line Interface) CLI.

-1. It will ask the use if they would like to use the GUI or CLI to select the file(s)/folder
+1. It will ask the user if they would like to use the GUI or CLI to select the file(s)/folder
 2. If the user:
    1. Presses the "Enter" button, they will choose the GUI, a GUI appears with an option to:
       1. Select file(s) - button